blue-yonder/tsfresh/docs/text/feature_filtering.rst

 machine learning pipeline with respect to their significance for the classification or regression task, while controlling the expected percentage of selected but irrelevant features.

-The filtering process consists of three phases which are sketched in the following figure:
+The filtering process consists of three phases depicted in the following figure:

 .. image:: ../images/feature_extraction_process_20160815_mc_1.png
    :scale: 70 %